aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/big_ordered_map.md

 ## Function `upsert`

-If the key doesn't exist in the tree, inserts the key/value, and returns none.
+If the key doesn't exist in the map, inserts the key/value, and returns none.
 Otherwise updates the value under the given key, and returns the old value.